 The pain of breaking up with your man you selected to be your partner and loved more than anything can be compared to the experience when someone close to you dies unexpectedly.

 It can be like losing a body part, and then having to learn how to adapt to using an artificial limb.
 As painful as they may be, the good news is, that you can survive a separation, and perhaps even get back with your ex boyfriend or husband.

-By following the tips and suggestions presented in this article of mine, you can emerge from the hellhole of a breakup as a new and stronger woman.
+By following the tips and suggestions presented in this article of mine, you can find out how to get over a breakup, and you can emerge from the hellhole of a breakup as a new and stronger woman.
 So let’s get to it.

 1. Understand the Biology of Love and Breakup Pain

 First let’s see, why separations hurt so much and what goes on in the body during and after it.

 Believe it or not, it is scientifically proven, that love is like a drug.
 In 2010 biological anthropologist, Helen Fisher discovered, when using MRI-s (Magnetical Resonace Imaging), that while you are going through a breakup, precisely the same regions of the brain are activated like when a cocaine addict is going through a period of withdrawal.

 Just like the addicts suffering in rehab centers, you cannot get rid of the distress caused by a breakup with a snap of a finger.
 Without your pair – the drug – dopamine, serotonin and epinephrine levels go down in the body.
 In bad cases this can lead to despair and fear, in worst cases suicide.

 The neurotransmitter dopamine is released in the body during the stage of infatuation or the period of falling in love.
 The increase of dopamine causes feelings of exhilaration and increases energy, and this is exactly why people who are falling in love, may be over active, might lose weight, and live in complete euphoria, like they are walking ten centimeters above the ground.